 The Atlantic Hotel is steeped in beautiful history, and it remains to this day something we are proud to have just as much as the stunning location the hotel is blessed with.

-After encountering an incredible 10-acre plot on the headland overlooking Newquay, the Atlantic Hotel’s founders set about designing a hotel that would match the stunning location, where every single room could enjoy the sweeping views of the Atlantic.
-Marble floors, chandeliers and a sweeping staircase accompanied the grand views and the hotel quickly built a reputation for opulence and luxury.
+After encountering the incredible 10-acre plot on the lush headland overlooking Newquay, the Atlantic Hotel’s founders set about designing a luxurious hotel that would match the breathtaking location, where every single room could marvel in the sweeping views of the Atlantic.
+Marble floors, chandeliers, and the now-iconic sweeping staircase accompanied the grand views, and the hotel quickly built a reputation for opulence and luxury.

 Harrods of London were famously brought in to design and furnish the cocktail lounge in 1935 ensuring that guests were able to relax in the most stylish, chic surrounds.

-In 1986 the current owners, the Cobley family took over the hotel and began a sympathetic refurbishment to update the hotel, whilst maintaining the grandeur of this beautiful Victorian building whilst fusing a few modern additions to the hotel.
+In 1986 the current owners, the Cobley family took over the hotel and began a sympathetic refurbishment to update the hotel, eager to maintain the grandeur and history of this beautiful Victorian building whilst fusing a few modern additions to the hotel.

-We’ve played host to many celebrities over the years, including Frank Bruno, Roger Daltrey, Fred Sirieux (from First Dates!) and many, many more celebrities who may not wish to be named.
+The Atlantic has played host to many celebrities over the years, including Frank Bruno, Roger Daltrey, Fred Sirieux (from First Dates!), and many, many more celebrities who may not wish to be named.
 We’ve also been featured in the hit ITV show Doc Martin.